aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/save-data-to-excel/_index.md

 ---
-title: How to Export MPP to Excel with Aspose.Tasks for Java
+title: How to Export MPP to Excel Using Aspose.Tasks for Java API
 linktitle: Save Data to Excel in Aspose.Tasks
 second_title: Aspose.Tasks Java API
 description: Learn how to export MPP to Excel and convert project file to Excel using Aspose.Tasks for Java.
 Simple steps for Java developers.